bachng2017/tdq/README.md

 ```

 Alternately, apikey and endpoint could be defined by environmental variables `TD_API_KEY` and `TD_SERVER`
-Endpoint also could be define by `-e` option.
+Endpoint also could be defined by `-e` option from command line.